MythicTy/DingiesAndDragQueens/source/content/Turn of Fortunes Wheel/Public/World/Outlands/Gatetowns/Automata.md

 > Rigid beings move purposefully through Automata’s perfect street grid.
 Most travel in sync with the reverberating rhythm of the great, toothed gear that rises like an arch at the gate-town’s centre.
 As you near the community, your mimir rattles energetically, and the glow in its eye sockets pulses in time with the pervasive ticking.

 You arrived in Automata first, after travelling in [[The Walking Castle]] for a handful of days.
 You set to work looking for [[R04M]] and getting directions to the gate.
-As you did this, you encountered a glitching version of [[The Great Modron March]] which clogged up the traffic in Automata.
+As you did this, you encountered a [[The Glitch|glitching]] version of [[The Great Modron March]] which clogged up the traffic in Automata.

 > You begin to hear a feint, rhythmic thud of footsteps, in tune with the great cog that rotates in the distant centre of automata.
 After a moment, you begin to see a large procession of modrons, marching through the streets of Automata, towards the front gate that you just passed through moments ago.
 After a few more moments, the line of modrons marches past you, out of the gate and into the Outlands.